10 min

 Strategy 5: The Minimal Prep Plan

-• Keep it simple: protein + vegetable + fat
+• Protein + vegetable + fat for every meal

-• Have backup options (canned fish, rotisserie chicken)
+• Have backup options ready: canned fish, rotisserie chicken, cheese and nuts

 Sample Weekly Menu